kingswisdom/SteemMessenger/README.md

 With the help of the great companion **Lara™**, we are now able to share our database with other frontends developers.
 They will no longer have to find a solution for the authentication process and the security of an off chain database.
 At Steem Messenger™, we believe this factor will make the number of apps in the Steem ecosystem flourish, given the number of possibilities.
 From data hosting, to any kind of off chain transactions that only requires your identity to be proven.

 - **No Active/posting permissions required**
 We will never ever need your important keys to verify your identity.
-We believe the memo key is the perfect way to verify your identity through the Steem Blockchain without putting your account or funds at risk.
+We believe generating a session token from the memo key is the perfect way to verify your identity through the Steem Blockchain without putting your account or funds at risk.

 - **Widget interface**
 Steem Messenger™ is designed for convenience, and modularity.
 As we want to extend the usage of this application to all the Steem ecosystem, we need to make a unique interface, that can fit in an extension for example.